-The immediate steps you should take following a trip, slip or fall on a pavement or other UK public highway before making a compensation claim
+Trip Slip Fall Compensation Claim: The immediate steps you should take following a trip, slip or fall on a pavement, road or other UK public highway

-Find out the practical steps you should take immediately following an accident involving a trip, slip or fall as a result of a defect with a pavement or other public highway – giving you as much evidence as possible to support your compensation claim.
+Trip Slip Fall Compensation Immediate Steps: Find out the practical steps you should take immediately following an accident involving a trip, slip or fall as a result of a defect with a pavement or other public highway – allowing you to gather as much evidence as possible to support a potential compensation claim.

-What should you do immediately following a trip, slip or fall to help your compensation claim?
+What should you do immediately following a trip, slip or fall to support a compensation claim?

-As soon as you are aware that you have been involved in a road accident you should:
+As soon as you are aware that you have been involved in an accident on a pavement, road or path (whether on the streets, on public or private land) you should:

 1. Call an ambulance if your injuries are severe.